Geometry driven Type II higher dimensional blow-up for the critical heat equation: Solving the inner problem

 for some $r$ large, independent of $T$ and $R$.
-From \eqref{defB}, we easily get
+From \eqref{defB} and our assumptions \eqref{defRT} on $R$, we easily get

+for some positive constant $C$.
 This implies that, provided the constant $r$ is chosen large, one has ${\mathcal A} (C) \subset C$.
 We next prove that ${\mathcal A}$ is a contraction mapping, provided $R$ is (possibly) larger (and thus $T$ smaller).
 We shall emphasize the fact that $\psi $ depends from $\phi$ in a non linear and non local way, recalling that

 Combining \eqref{ll3}, \eqref{ll4}, \eqref{ll5} and \eqref{ll10}, one gets